chilammps/Ovito/README.txt

    to move one of the datasets to a different location such that multiple objects do not overlap.
- - A new VTK file importer allows reading triangle meshes into OVITO to visualize geometric objects such as indentor tips etc. The VTK format is the native format used by the ParaView software and can, for instance, be written by LIGGGHTS/LAMMPS.
+ - A new VTK file importer allows reading triangle meshes into OVITO to visualize geometric objects such as an indentor tip.
+The VTK format is the native format used by the ParaView software and can, for instance, be written by LIGGGHTS/LAMMPS.
  - Camera objects can be created through the viewport context menu.
 A viewport can be linked to a camera object to show the the corresponding view.
-Camera objects can be animated (experimemtal feature).
+Camera objects can be animated (that's still an experimemtal and incomplete feature).
  - When importing a sequence of simulation snapshots into OVITO, one can now configure the mapping of input frames to OVITO's animation frames.
 This allows to generate output movies with less (or more) frames than the imported snapshot sequence.